danteminas/GNAHS/README.md

 # Ground Navigation at High Speeds (GNAHS)
 ## What's in this repository?
 A collection of files used for the GNAHS project.
-Full documentation is in a Google Drive folder
+Full documentation is in the Google Drive folder. (https://drive.google.com/drive/folders/1PZfH0M-oUMHmwuCybx-IKrOHdIKsB8Ay?usp=drive_link)

 ## What is it?
 The this project is a high-speed remote-controlled car fully designed in-house and built from scratch.
 It is funded through the New York University MakerSpace Prototyping Fund and will be produced using the NYU MakerSpace.